 Chelmsford

 § This page gives an overview of the Chelmsford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Chelmsford, in central Essex, is a vibrant city surrounded by villages and countryside, with the River Chelmer flowing through its centre.
 Known for Chelmsford Cathedral, Hylands House and Estate, and its bustling retail and cultural scene, it is a thriving urban hub with parks and waterways weaving through.
 The city blends modern developments with historic areas, while villages such as Writtle and Galleywood provide rural charm on its edges.
 Central Park and nearby countryside offer green escapes, while its history as a birthplace of radio technology adds to its character.

-The administrative boundary of Chelmsford can be viewed on OpenStreetMap: District Boundary of Chelmsford.
+The administrative boundary of Chelmsford can also be viewed on OpenStreetMap: District Boundary of Chelmsford.

 Key Facts about Chelmsford